 On 20 September 1519, a fleet of five ships and 250 men set sail from the port of Sanlúcar de Barrameda, in southern Spain, towards the Atlantic.
-In command of the flagship, the nao Trinidad, was the Portuguese captain Fernando de Magallanes.
+In command of the flagship, the nao Trinidad was the Portuguese captain Fernando de Magallanes.

-Neither Magellan nor his men were aware then that their expedition would change the course of history: without knowing it, they would become the first to circumnavigate the world, a milestone which celebrates its fifth centenary.
+Neither Magellan nor his men were aware then that their expedition would change the course of history: without knowing it, they would become the first to circumnavigate the world, a milestone that celebrates its fifth centenary.

 But it was also a true feat of human resistance: the first circumnavigation of the globe was a veritable hell of disease, hunger, and violence, notes historian Jerry Brotton in BBC History Magazine.

 Only 18 of those 250 crew members returned to Sanlúcar, three years after leaving that port.
 And while many credit Magellan with being the first person to circumnavigate the Earth, the Portuguese are not among the 18 who survived.
 But that does not detract from the merit of being the explorer who devised and undertook this historic - and hard - voyage.

 The idea of Magellan

 The main destination of this great journey was not to go around the world but to reach the Spice Islands - or Moluccan islands, in Indonesia - and their riches along the western route, which was what Christopher Columbus had intended when he met the American continent.

 Portugal controlled the known route to the east through the Cape of Good Hope, in the extreme south of Africa.
 After examining maps and balloons, Magellan came to a surprising conclusion.